Squirrel Removal Bergen County, NJby ALCO Animal Control

 Squirrels are generally clever and persistent animals In residential neighborhoods squirrels are notorious for eating out of bird feeders, digging in potted plants either to bury or recover seeds, and for inhabiting sheltered areas including attics.
 While many companies sell bird feeders which are supposedly "squirrel-proof", very few of them really are.
 Although squirrels are primarily arboreal (and, therefore, very good climbers), they are also able to live in urban environments that are largely free of trees.
 Squirrels are sometimes also pests because they chew on various edible and inedible objects; a habit which helps keep the squirrel's teeth sharp and also wears them down (rodents' teeth grow continuously).
 Homeowners in areas with a heavy squirrel population must keep attics and basements carefully sealed to prevent property damage caused by nesting squirrels.
 (A squirrel nest is known as a "drey", especially in Britain.)
 Some homeowners resort to more interesting ways of dealing with this problem, such as collecting and planting fur from pets (such as domestic cats and dogs) in attics.
 This fur will indicate to nesting squirrels that a potential predator roams and will discourage habitation.
 Fake owls and scarecrows are generally ignored by the animals, and the best way to prevent chewing on an object is to coat it with something to make it undesirable: for instance a soft cloth or chili pepper paste or powder.
 Squirrel trapping is also practiced to remove them from residential areas.
 Squirrels can be trained to be hand-fed.
 Because they are able to cache surplus food, they will take as much food as is available.
 Squirrels living in parks and campuses in cities have learned that humans are typically a ready source of food.
 Hand feeding is not recommended, however, because squirrels may carry plague or other animal-borne diseases.
 Even if they do not carry disease, they often have a hard time telling fingertips from food, and bites are painful.

-ALCO Animal Removal specialize in Squirrel Removal in NJ for the following counties:
+ALCO Animal Removal specializes in Squirrel Removal in Bergen County, NJ for the following towns:

-Need Squirrel Removal in NJ?
-ALCO Animal Removal is the Squirrel Removal service for you!
+Need Squirrel Removal in Bergen County, NJ?
+ALCO Animal Removal provides Squirrel Removal service for you!